 - Milk – You just need a bit, use what you have on hand.
 We always have 2%.

-STEP SIX: Frost the cooled bars right in the pan with an offset spatula or knife.
+- STEP SIX: Lift the bars from the pan and frost.
 Top with sprinkles then slice into bars.

 One of the best parts about this recipe is how easily customizable the bars are.